 Surgery might be needed to correct contractures or a spinal curvature that could eventually make breathing more difficult.
 Heart function may be improved with a pacemaker or other cardiac device.

 Preventing respiratory infections

-Respiratory infections may become a problem in later stages of muscular dystrophy.
+Respiratory infections can become a problem in muscular dystrophy.
 So, it's important to be vaccinated for pneumonia and to keep up to date with influenza shots.
 Try to avoid contact with children or adults who have an obvious infection.